Issued: 24 May 2022

 The Notifiable Data Breaches (NDB) scheme applies to eligible data breaches that occur on or after 22 February 2018 and is an amendment to the Privacy Act 1988.
 The NDB scheme effectively mandates a reporting and notification process that the Office of the Australian Information Commissioner (OAIC) had previously recommended as best practice.

-The Tax Practitioners Board (TPB) does not administer these new provisions.
-Ultimately the OAIC is responsible for the administration of the NDB scheme and further information (including recently finalised guidance) is available on the OAIC website.
+The Tax Practitioners Board (TPB) does not administer these provisions.
+Ultimately the OAIC is responsible for the administration of the NDB scheme and further information (including helpful guidance) is available on the OAIC website.

-General information about the NDB scheme is provided below.
+We have provided some general information about the NDB scheme below.

 Tax practitioners and the NDB scheme